ThinkRedstone/Campaign/_sources/adventure/chapter_3_1.rst.txt

 He will connect the party with **Alilynn Yesra**, a female half-elf from **Unnan**, previously a member of the **Whispering Hand**, Th'el's gang.
-She also has a tatto on her right hand.
+She also has a tattoo on her right hand.
 She found work with **The Barrel**, a smuggler working to smuggle direwolf parts and whole direwolves disguised in a shipment of beer.
 He stopped in Unnan and hired more muscle to help in the last leg of his operations in Kinlodar.